bashtavenko/CodeQualityPortal/README.md

 * Lines of code
 * Depth of inheritance
 * Class coupling
-* Code coverage with breakdown by system, repo or team
+* Code coverage with breakdown by system, repo or team and further drilldown by modules
 * Code churn
 * Branch diff feature to compare metrics of two source control branches on a given date
+* Module lookup

 Data is aggregated and can be drilled down through this hierarchy: